JolandaKwinkelenberg/fitnessefixtures/README.md

 ## FitNesse Configuration
 Fixtures rely on various parameters that need to be set up in properties files.
 Not all fixtures use all properties files.
 Check our [wiki](https://github.com/consag/fitnessefixtures/wiki/Fixture-configuration) for more information.

+## Consag Fixtures - Properties file examples
+If you're wondering what you need to put in the properties files, check out our [examples on GitHub Gist](https://gist.github.com/search?utf8=%E2%9C%93&q=user%3Ajacbeekers+properties&ref=searchresults).